NOOUGAT: Towards Unified Online and Offline Multi-Object Tracking: Introduction

 Central to our design is our ALT layer, which is a fully learnable, data-driven association module.
 ALT is a GNN layer that builds a graph to connect historical trajectories with the incoming tracks.
 At inference time, it is applied autoregressively to track objects for arbitrarily long sequences.
 Unlike traditional methods that rely on hand-crafted matching and stitching heuristics, ALT learns both operations jointly, adapting to the most relevant cues across diverse tracking scenarios.
 Moreover, as a result of our design and training recipe, we observe that ALT is naturally able to handle long occlusions, a persistent challenge for current \textit{online} methods.
 Together with the ALT layer, NOOUGAT delivers state-of-the-art \textit{online} and \textit{offline} association performance, all in a unified and flexible framework that adapts to virtually any application.
 Our contributions are:

 \begin{itemize} \item We propose NOOUGAT, the first tracking architecture that satisfies the delay requirements of various deployment scenarios.
-Through a unified formulation, we eliminate the need for matching and stitching heuristics commonly used in existing \textit{online} and \textit{offline} trackers, thus bridging the long-standing division in the field. \item We introduce the ALT layer, a fully learnable and data-driven GNN association module that dynamically uses the most relevant cues across various temporal contexts to perform robust association. \item When evaluated against current \textit{online} and \textit{offline} trackers, we significantly outperform the state-of-the-art across four benchmarks, demonstrating effectiveness in various scenarios, including low-data regimes and long-term occlusions.
-We also provide detailed ablations that validate our approach's flexibility. \end{itemize}
+Through a unified formulation, we eliminate the need for matching and stitching heuristics commonly used in existing \textit{online} and \textit{offline} trackers, thus bridging the long-standing division in the field. \item We introduce the ALT layer, a fully learnable and data-driven GNN association module that dynamically uses the most relevant cues across various temporal contexts to perform robust association. \end{itemize}